ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

   * **Describe alternate and exception flow:** Focus is on the alternate scenarios (variation of the successful scenario) and exceptions scenarios.
 * Below example clarify some of the important understanding.
 In the below image, the **make appointment** use case includes **check patient record** use case.
 Which means the later use case gets executed along with the former use case.
 Here both the cases are the part of the **basic flow**. **Defer payment** use case is the extended use case of **pay bill** use cases.
 So **Defer payment** does not occur always.
 In some cases **extended** use cases gets executed. **Bill insurance** use case depends on the **more treatment** use case.
 Hence these generalized use cases are part of the **alternate** flow as described above.
 <img src="https://cloud.githubusercontent.com/assets/11231867/16223332/64bc7f58-37ba-11e6-93c5-ee70bfc67c56.png"/>

+## Non-Functional Requirements (NFR)

+* Quality of a software i.e. accuracy, performance, security and modifiability are the important consideration in NFR
+* **SNAP**(Software Non-functional Assessment Process) provides the quantifiable measure for NFR.
+SNAP helps to determine the NFR size and effort to address NFRs

+#### Design consideration and NFRs

+* **Extensibility:**
+  * Can the database schema flex to accomodate changes?
+  * Can end user extens the system - scripts, user defined fields etc?
+* **Portability:**
+  * For web applications, which browsers are needed to be supported?
+  * In which OS the system will work?
+* **Availability:** How long the system will run without failure?
+* **Scalability:** What is the peak load that system must be able to handle?